MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-pepare-lab-environment.md

 - Windows 11 with the latest updates.
 - Have at least 15 GB of free space for installing the software and for modifying Windows IoT Enterprise images.
-- Have [Windows ADK](/windows-hardware/get-started/adk-install) with Deployment Tools, Configuration Designer, and the Windows PE add-on installed.
+- Have [Windows Assessment and Deployment Kit (ADK)](/windows-hardware/get-started/adk-install) with Deployment Tools, Configuration Designer, and the Windows PE add-on installed.
-- Have a Windows 11 IoT Enterprise LTSC 2024 ISO.
+- Have a Windows 11 IoT Enterprise Long-Term Servicing Channel (LTSC) 2024 ISO.
     [!INCLUDE [Latest LTSC](../../includes/incl-latest-ltsc-release.md)]

 To prepare your **reference device sample**, you need: